Raspadinha06/Raspadinha06/README.md

 ## 👋 Hello!
 Welcome to my Github profile.
 ### My name is Davi and my nickname is "Raspadinha06"! 😄

-- 💬 I'm a 22-year-old guy who wants to be better today than I was yesterday...
+- 💬 I'm a 23-year-old guy who wants to be better today than I was yesterday...
-- 🌱 I'm currently learning how to create, implement and update information systems.
+- 🌱 I'm currently looking for oportunitties to create, implement and update information systems.
 - 👯 I'm looking to collaborate with a serious development team in order to improve the system I'll be working on, while developing myself as a technology professional.
 - ⚡ Curiosities: